davbree/green-lavender/content/pages/portfolio/index.md

 ---
 title: Portfolio!!!...
-subtitle: This is an optional subtitle for the portfolio page
+subtitle: This is an optional subtitle for the portfolio page.
+My Subtitle.
 layout_style: mosaic
 seo:
   title: Portfolio